chptiger/notesJava/README.md

 # notesJava

-This project use Spring, Spring MVC, Hibernate, Jackson and MySql to build a RESTful API, following is the process.
+This project(notesDemoJava) uses Spring, Spring MVC, Hibernate, Jackson and MySql to build a RESTful API, following is the process.
+Spring is a powerful J2EE framework to build web application.
+Spring MVC is useful to provide a RESTful API.

+The design process is from database to classes and from classes to controller.

+From the document of new-hire-coding-chanllenge-java.docx, one user can have many notes and note access should be restricted the owner of the note.

+For that case, I have my database design method.
+I design two tables in the database, user and note.
+The table note has one foreign key uid to reference table user.
+The relationship bewteen note and user is many-to-one.

+From the database design, There are two classes in this project, note.java and user.java in notesDemoJava. many-to-one relationship is declared in the Note.hbm.xml. notesDemoJava provides CRUD operation for notes.

+Following is the process:

 1. add jar files for Spring, Spring MVC, Hivernate, Jackson and MySql.